Iteam1337/predictivemovement/README.md

 - login with your Docker account
 - access to Iteam Kubernetes cluster
 - mapbox access token from `Predictivemovement` LastPass folder

+Set environment variables that are used by Docker at build time (for the UI) and run the skaffold command with a profile:

 ```sh
 export REACT_APP_MAPBOX_ACCESS_TOKEN=<FROM LASTPASS>